Jody7/lua-mba-obfuscation/README.md

 # lua-mba-obfuscation
 toy experiment in mixed-boolean arithmetic obfuscation

-I forgot why I wrote this, but I think it was for something funny I also forgot how this works
+I forgot why I wrote this, but I think it was for something funny<br>
+I also forgot how this works

 uses a modified version of https://github.com/boolangery/py-lua-parser